Importing files from a CMS library into Git.

 -c CLASS Import all the elements of the CMS class CLASS, which are added

--h Import the full CMS LIBRARY according to its history.
+-h Import the full main line of the CMS LIBRARY according to its history.

 OPTIONS